 The blog is open to anyone to make a submission.
 The aim is to stimulate debate and thus differences of opinion will be aired.
-However all submissions must have some link to evidence rather than assertion and should be on substantive issues rather than personal criticism.
+However, all submissions must have some link to evidence rather than assertion, and should be on substantive issues rather than personal criticism.
 They must also adhere to the following guidelines.

 The editorial team welcome articles of 500-750 words (including any references) that are:

 - opinion pieces

 - experiences as an educational researcher

 - experiences using research

 - are research informed

 - avoid jargon, dense language and excessive references